whitneyburton/portfolios/dan-broadbent-m2.markdown

 ### Areas of Emphasis

-My goal for this module is to build on the fountaions of Ruby and TDD that I learned in mod 1, and be able to bring these skills to the web with Rails.
+My goal for this module is to build on the foundations of Ruby and TDD that I learned in mod 1, and be able to bring these skills to the web with Rails.
 I want to get very comfortable with the MVC model so that I will be able to learn different frameworks that use it.
 I'm very interested in learning SQL, databases, and database relationships.
 I also want to participate in the Turing community more than I did last module.

 ## Rubric Scores